JShad30/the_recipe_store/README.md

 ## Testing

+The CSS was run through a CSS validator and errors were corrected.
+It now shows no errors.
+The javascript/jquery code was validated using jshint and showed no errors.

+The site has been tested manually by clicking the links to the pages and checking all of the jQuery options.
+It has also been tested in different browsers.

+Accounts have been created and I have created recipes to ensure that all functionality works well for new members.

 ### Contact

-A number of test emails were sent from the contact page to check that the form was set up correctly.
+A number of test emails were sent from the contact page to check that the form was set up correctly.........
+(Now running in python in Flask)

 ## Deployment

+This project has been deployed to both Github and Heroku by using the push command in the terminal.

+If you would like to contribute to the project can be cloned or downloaded from the Github link provided below.

+The individual files on Github can be found via https://github.com/JShad30/solar-system-quiz, and the website can be viewed via https://solar-system-quiz.herokuapp.com/.

 ## Credits